-Mr Nikolaus Gretzmacher, and Mr Yousef Sabeh (Non-Executive Directors) are currently both members of the Board of Directors of Malta Mediterranean Link Consortium Limited, a Company holding more than 40 per cent of the issued and voting capital of the Company.
-Mr Gretzmacher was appointed director of this company on the 21 November 2013 replacing Mr Hoeferer who was director of Malta Mediterranean Link Consortium Limited for the period 1 January to 21 November 2013.
-Notwithstanding the above relationship the Board still considers each of Mr Gretzmacher, Mr Sabeh, and Mr Hoeferer as having the required skills, experience and integrity to retain their independence and impartiality in acting as directors of the Company.
+Mr Nikolaus Gretzmacher, Mr Karl Dandler and Mr Youssef Sabeh (Non-Executive Directors) are currently members of the Board of Directors of Malta Mediterranean Link Consortium Limited, a Company holding more than 40 per cent of the issued and voting capital of the Company.
+Notwithstanding the above relationship the Board still considers Mr Gretzmacher, Mr Dandler and Mr Sabeh, as having the required skills, experience and integrity to retain their independence and impartiality in acting as directors of the Company.